jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-This reserach helps us to improve the workflow in the design process in order to be able to design solutions for people who do graphic design.
+This research helps us to improve the workflow in the design process in order to be able to design solutions for people who do graphic design.

 </div>